cwwang1979/MAMILE-CTFE/README.md

 ```

 #### Training
-Open the "main.py" and change this related code with the directory of the training CSV, the number of classes, and the labels we want to investigate, The below setting is for malignancy detection.
+Open the "main.py" and change this related code with the directory of the training CSV, the number of classes, and the labels we want to investigate, The following configuration is intended for training malignancy detection models.
 ```
 if args.task == 'dummy_mtl_concat':
     args.n_classes=2